Serious Seattle Personal Injury Attorneys Ready to Fight for You

 - Matt Conner has devoted his entire career to work with his personal injury and wrongful death clients to attain the financial support they need to recover.

-How Our Seattle Personal Injury Attorneys Have Helped Their Clients
+How Our Seattle Injury Attorneys Have Helped Their Clients

-Through the 40+ years, our lawyers have been practicing personal injury and wrongful death law, they have handled hundreds of claims for clients in Seattle and across Washington State, including:
+Through the 40+ years, our Seattle injury lawyers have been practicing personal injury and wrongful death law, they have handled hundreds of claims for clients in Seattle and across Washington State, including:

 - $5.5 million for a seriously injured victim of a drunk driver;